Stages of Sleep Guide: Non-REM & REM Sleep Cycles

 Feeling stressed can harm every stage of your sleep cycle: it makes it harder to fall asleep, it can disrupt non-REM sleep by keeping your muscles from fully relaxing, and during REM sleep it can cause you to experience exhausting nightmares.
 What’s worse is that this can lead to a deadly feedback loop— sleep deprivation can make it easier to fall prey to stress during your waking hours.

 Finding ways to reduce your daily sources of stress can be key to having a good night’s sleep.
-Whether that’s by finding a resolution to the conflicts stressing you out, or adopting a mindfulness practice like yoga, taking steps to reduce your daily stress can have positive effects on your sleep.
+Whether that’s by finding a resolution to the conflicts stressing you out, or adopting a mindfulness practice like yoga or the use of essential oils for relaxation and sleep, taking steps to reduce your daily stress can have positive effects on your sleep.

 Seek Professional Help, If Needed